triggermesh/docs/docs/guides/kong-ingress.md

 In the example above the external IP address `35.141.22.45` was provisioned.

-## Configure Knative to use Kong for Ingress
+## Configure Kong Network Layer For Knative

 ### Knative Ingress class